greg-wakefield/gb-best-of-automation/README.md

     ```sh
     npm install
     ```
 3. Create a `.env` file in the root of the project and add the necessary environment variables for the APIs and services.
+See `.env.example`

 ## Usage